Techbrunch/techbrunch-website/docs/blog/posts/hacking-google-operation-aurora.md

 <!-- more -->

 Before reading this writeup I suggest you first check the [accompanying video on Youtube](https://www.youtube.com/watch?v=przDcQe6n5o) from the HACKING GOOGLE series.
+The [Hacking Google CTF](https://h4ck1ng.google/home) will be available for a while so maybe give it a try before reading this writeup ;)

 ## Challenge 01 - Hacker Chess